Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 Deadline: March 1st

-Established in 2012 to honor the former Florida District Governor, the J. Walker Field Scholarship Program provides one-time $1,000 awards annually to 13 graduating high school seniors who’ve been members of Key Club International for at least two years.
-The Kiwanis Florida Foundation seeks individuals who’ve been accepted into an accredited Florida college, performed 150+ community service hours, achieved an unweighted GPA of 2.75, and been nominated by Kiwanis advisors.
+The J. Walker Field Scholarship Program honors the former Florida District Governor.
+It is administered by the Florida Kiwanis Foundation.
+The foundation offers several scholarships so this is just an example.
+This is a one-time $1,000 award.
+It is awarded annually to 13 graduating high school seniors who’ve been members of Key Club International for at least two years.
+Applicants must graduate from high school and have been accepted into an accredited Florida college.
+They must have performed 150+ community service hours.
+They must have achieved an unweighted GPA of 2.75.
+They must have been nominated by Kiwanis advisors.

 Contact